tomdot-dev/smoothies/README.md

 - 1-2 chunk mango
 - 5 oz milk

-For intense taste: 160g raspberries and no mago
+For intense taste: 160g raspberries and no mango

 ## Peach